 Even if the subject matter of your advisory board or working group is dead serious (literally or figuratively), there’s always room for a smile.
 Maybe it’s an occasional meme?
 Maybe it’s a funny story from a similar board or group?
 The point is this: a little surprise like that goes a long way in giving your members a reason to keep logging back in.
 And the more active they are, the more they’ll learn and the more prepared they’ll be to add value over the lifecycle of your board or group.

-Do you have other tips for smart form management?
+Do you have other tips for discussion forum management?
 We’d love to read about them.
 Post them in the comment section below.